drone-plugins/drone-git/README.md

 This plugin is a work-in-progress and does not support the following features and / or capabilities:

 * does not work with deployment events
-* does not support depth
-* only works with github pull requests (hard coded ref)
+* not verified with bitbucket, gogs, gitea or gitlab
 * cloning submodules is out of scope